 Majority of the population (about 80.0%) in the district has access to improved drinking water.
-However, within the project community, residents depend on a community stream, about 1.3km away from the project site (Plate 5-2).
-The quality of water is generally good (Annex 1) but the stream is seasonal in nature i.e. dries up in the dry season.
+However, within the project community, residents depend on a spring, about 1km away from the project site (Plate 5-2).
+The quality of water is generally good (Annex 1) it is seasonal in nature i.e. dries up in the dry season.
 Residents therefore have to depend on an overhead reservoir or find alternative sources of water.